thosgood/this-weeks-finds/markdown/201-250/week203.md

                                            .
                                              .

-These follow from the equations G^2^ = G + 1 and G = 1 + 1/G,
+These follow from the equations G^2 = G + 1 and G = 1 + 1/G,
 respectively.
-If you chop off the continued fraction for G at any point, you\'ll see that G is also the limit of the ratios of successive Fibonacci numbers.
-See \"[week190](week190.html)\" for a very different proof of this fact.
+If you chop off the continued fraction for G at any point, you'll see that G is also the limit of the ratios of successive Fibonacci numbers.
+See ["Week 190"](#week190) for a very different proof of this fact.

-However, don\'t be fooled!
-The charm of the golden number tends to attract kooks and the gullible - hence the term \"fool\'s gold\".
+However, don't be fooled!
+The charm of the golden number tends to attract kooks and the gullible - hence the term "fool's gold".
 You have to be careful about anything you read about this number.
-In particular, if you think ancient Greeks ran around in togas philosophizing about the \"golden ratio\" and calling it \"Φ\", you\'re wrong.
+In particular, if you think ancient Greeks ran around in togas philosophizing about the "golden ratio" and calling it "Φ", you're wrong.
 This number was named Φ after Phidias only in 1914, in a book called *The Curves of Life* by the artist Theodore Cook.
-And, it was Cook who first started calling 1.618\... the golden ratio.
-Before him, 0.618\... was called the golden ratio!
-Cook dubbed this number \"φ\", the lower-case baby brother of Φ.
+And, it was Cook who first started calling 1.618... the golden ratio.
+Before him, 0.618... was called the golden ratio!
+Cook dubbed this number "φ", the lower-case baby brother of Φ.

-In fact, the whole \"golden\" terminology can only be traced back to 1826, when it showed up in a footnote to a book by one Martin Ohm, brother of Georg Ohm, the guy with the law about resistors.
-Before then, a lot of people called 1/G the \"Divine Proportion\".
-And the guy who started *that* was Luca Pacioli, a pal of Leonardo da Vinci who translated Euclid\'s *Elements*.
+In fact, the whole "golden" terminology can only be traced back to 1826, when it showed up in a footnote to a book by one Martin Ohm, brother of Georg Ohm, the guy with the law about resistors.
+Before then, a lot of people called 1/G the "Divine Proportion".
+And the guy who started *that* was Luca Pacioli, a pal of Leonardo da Vinci who translated Euclid's *Elements*.
 In 1509, Pacioli published a 3-volume text entitled *Divina Proportione*, advertising the virtues of this number.
 Some people think da Vinci used the divine proportion in the composition of his paintings.
 If so, perhaps he got the idea from